babyitachi/RecKross/readme.md

-# RecKross: Optimizing Recommendations with k-Cross Kernel Net
+# Intentions are more than enough: leveraging user-item intent for the Advanced Recommender system, IntentRec

 ## 1. Introduction
-The proposed RecKross is a kernel-based recommendation algorithm.
-The proposed model cosists of 1) 2D Kernel layer 2) k-Cross Kernel layer.
-Achieving state-of-the-art performance on the Movielens-1M and Movielens-100K datasets, moreover giving highly competitive performance on other datasets, beating almost all the existing models.
+The proposed IntnetRec is a neural recommendation algorithm.
+The proposed model cosists of 1) Intent layer 2) Kernel layer.
+Achieving state-of-the-art performance on the Movielens-100K and Douban datasets, beating all the existing models.

 ## 2. Requirements